Do You Need a Structural Engineer? A Homeowner's Guide

 Why it’s cheap insurance

-This is cheap insurance — the cost of a failed structural element runs into tens or hundreds of thousands, plus the risk of injury.
+A failed structural element runs into tens or hundreds of thousands, plus the risk of injury.
 A $4,000 engineer’s fee against a $250,000 renovation is less than 2% of the project cost, and it’s the part of the budget most directly tied to the building not falling down.

 Who pays the engineer

 On architect-led projects the fee is often rolled into the architect’s total design contract and the architect pays the engineer as a sub-consultant.
 On contractor-led or owner-led projects, you typically pay the engineer directly.
-Either way the fee is yours — the question is just whether it appears as a line item or is bundled with a larger invoice.
+Either way the fee is yours—the question is just whether it appears as a line item or is bundled with a larger invoice.

 Architect-hired as a sub-consultant

 On most residential projects, the architect hires the structural engineer as a sub-consultant.
 The architect coordinates design direction, the engineer handles load paths and member sizing, and you get one integrated drawing set with seals from both professionals where required.
+(For more on how architects in northern Westchester typically structure their teams, see hiring an architect in northern Westchester.)

 Owner-hired for smaller projects

-On smaller projects — a single beam for a wall removal, for instance — you may hire the engineer directly.
+On smaller projects—a single beam for a wall removal, for instance—you may hire the engineer directly.
 This is common when a contractor identifies a structural scope during construction that wasn’t in the original architect’s package.

 Coordinating before permit submission

 Either way, make sure your team knows who’s responsible for structural calculations before the permit is submitted.
-Permit desks will reject incomplete or unsealed sets, and backtracking to add engineering after plans review is one of the most common schedule killers.
+Permit desks reject incomplete or unsealed sets, and backtracking to add engineering after plans review is one of the most common schedule killers.

 State licensing and seal requirements